Exec Director Kate Brown joins John Hopkins’ Climate Change Symposium as a speaker…

 Our Exec Director Kate Brown represented island voices highlighting that we need to raise awareness for climate change by "touching the hearts and minds" of people within each and every community.
 She also presented the Fragile Ecosystem Coalition that the Global Island Partnership has formed with the Mountain Partnership.

-GLISPA Exec Director Kate Brown’s excerpts (CSPAN transcript was compiled from uncorrected Closed Captioning):
+Refer to below panel discussion excerpts of GLISPA Exec Director Kate Brown (CSPAN transcript was compiled from uncorrected Closed Captioning):